 Bob has tutored and mentored students that went on to be graduates of Stanford, Princeton, Colorado College, University of Colorado Boulder Honors Program and many other top schools.
 Bob was a Division I tennis player (UCLA) and his three sons played lacrosse in college.
 He walks daily and plays tennis regularly and loves to ski with his family.
 Bob has a burning passion to create FUN experiential, hands-on, discovery learning opportunities that ignite kids' interest in STEAM.

-M.S.E., Computer Engineering and Control Theory, Santa Clara University
+M.S.E., Computer Engineering, Control Theory, Santa Clara University

 B.S.M.E., Biomedical Mechanical Engineering, Washington University, St. Louis